 Once someone is diagnosed with a type I NSTEMI and commenced on appropriate medical therapy, there are various risk scores that can be calculated to assess the value of invasive angiography.

-Other factors that should be taken into account before proceeding to angiography:
+Other factors that should be considered before proceeding to angiography include:

 Renal function (there is a risk of contrast nephropathy and this can leave predialysis patients permanently dependent on dialysis)